Reflectionsby Lowry Pei

 In this book, too, my imagination jumped a fence, but I can’t say much more without spoiling part of the story.
 It was a bit like starting to write Family Resemblances and thinking, “But I can’t narrate a book from the point of view of an adolescent girl.
 Can I?”
 It turns out you can do all sorts of surprising things if you don’t tell yourself they’re impossible.

-With and Without You
+2008: With and Without You

-The writing of With and Without You had to wait for Is This Love? to be finished, and when I did get back to it, I wasn’t sure it would ever get off the ground.
+The writing of With and Without You had to wait for The Education of Peter Obata to be finished, and when I did get back to it, I wasn’t sure it would ever get off the ground.
 Unlike all other books I’ve written, this one could not be written straight ahead from beginning to end.
 I’d get on a roll with one narrator or another and then the energy would inexplicably sputter and die.
 I had a bunch of separate, incomplete pieces by different narrators and didn’t know how to connect them, plus there were aspects of the story that I had a nagging feeling were irrelevant.
 It wasn’t until 2003 that I realized “The Wait,” in which a middle-aged man named Will reunites with a woman he had an affair with in his 20’s, was a piece of the novel, and a crucial piece at that.
 A structure finally evolved that felt right; the irrelevant parts went away; I even found out what I was writing about.
 In 2005 I finished the first draft, and I kept getting feedback on it and reworking it for two more years.